 A doctoral student begins working towards the doctoral degree upon matriculation in IGCGES.
-With successful acceptance of the dissertation draft, typically in the third semester, a student is considered as a doctoral candidate.
-The general requirements for completing the Ph.D. are a three-year residency and the writing of a thesis that is successfully defended and accepted by the dissertation committee.
+The doctoral program consists of course seminars and individual study and research that meet the minimum requirements of the GSGES and is approved by the doctoral committee for each individual student.
+With successful acceptance of the dissertation draft, typically in the third semester, the student is considered as a doctoral candidate.
+The general requirements for the Ph.D. are a three-year residency and the writing of a thesis that is successfully defended and accepted by the dissertation committee.
 For students entering from in or after 2018, earning 6 credits from the designated courses is also mandatory.
-Note that doctorates are not awarded as a result of completing a specified number of courses or credits.
-The doctoral program consists of a combination of course seminars and individual study and research that meets the minimum requirements of the GSGES and is approved by the doctoral committee for each individual student.
+Note that doctorates are not awarded by completing a specified number of courses or credits.